 The Towns Of The Amalfi Coast

-When planning a trip to Amalfi Coast, a big decision is deciding where to stay Amalfi Coast.
-It first helps to get to know some of the different places.
-Here are some of the most popular towns on the Amalfi Coast:
+So what’s the best town to stay on the Amalfi Coast?
+When planning a trip to the Amalfi Coast, a big decision is deciding where to stay on the Amalfi Coast.
+It first helps to get to know some of the different towns along the Amalfi Coast.

-Just next door to Amalfi, Atrani is a smaller town with a beach, great location, and more peaceful than Amalfi.
-From here you can walk to Amalfi.
+Just next door to Amalfi, Atrani is a smaller town with a beach, great central location, and perhaps more peaceful than Amalfi.
+From here you can walk to Amalfi Town.

 Ravello is set high above the ocean, so if you want to stay near a beach, it might not be for you.
 It’s a pretty town, with stunning views, that’s away from the huge crowds.
 It also has a classical and jazz music festival every year.